 There are a number of funding sources available as travel grants which are listed below.

 Click here for a grant application form, or here to download one of the application forms for the TUF Overseas Travel awards.
-Please note these awards are only open to UK-based trainees.
+Please note these awards are only open to UK-based trainees who are members of BAUS.

 All recipients of funding are asked to submit a report of their visit, please download the visit report template.and download the BAUS Expenses Claim Form.

-2022 TUF/Urolink awards - Simon Huf (Reading), Angus Luk (Newscastle) and Matt Trail (Edinburgh)
+2022 TUF/Urolink awards - Simon Huf (Reading) and Matt Trail (Edinburgh)

 Other sources of funding for experience abroad